HACCP plan

 Step 6.
 Verify the whole HACCP plan

-Learning how to write a HACCP plan means knowing that this food safety system is based on scientific facts and that all steps must undergo verification.
+Learning how to write a HACCP plan means knowing that this food safety system is based on scientific studies and facts, and that all steps must undergo verification.
 This step aims to ensure that all procedures work and achieve their targeted functions when needed.
 The initial validation step can be in the form of internal audits.

-Verification and validation of your system is not one-time thing.
-An aspect of verification is the commitment to ensuring that your HACCP food safety system is still effective and does not need to be revised.
+Verification and validation of your system is not a one-time thing.
+An aspect of verification is the commitment to food safety that ensures your HACCP system is still effective and does not need to be revised.
 External audits, frequent reviews, and health inspections from regulatory agencies are occasionally conducted to validate your system.

 Your verification procedures include product testing, CCP evaluation, in-house plant observations, revision of operational limits, and review of monitoring records.